guilatrova/latrovacommits-articles/posts/2021/2021-07-18-exceptions-structure/post.end-us.md

 Given that you understand what an exception is and represents, you might feel like it's simple to create them now.

 Sometimes is not that clear though.
-The Effective Python book on Chapter 2 Item 14 [**Prefer exceptions to returning None**](https://github.com/SigmaQuan/Better-Python-59-Ways/blob/master/item_14_prefer_exceptions.py) for example.
+The Effective Python book on Chapter 2 Item 14 ["**Prefer exceptions to returning None**"](https://github.com/SigmaQuan/Better-Python-59-Ways/blob/master/item_14_prefer_exceptions.py) for example.

 I recommend going beyond that.